Editor’s Note: The post was first published on 22nd October 2016; republished on 28th May 2019.

 Every year several law students across the country decide to pursue their post-graduation from a foreign university.
 Students belonging to different backgrounds form individual opinions during law school, thus, different motivations influence their choices.

 Whatever be the motivation, the decision to pursue a Masters abroad is a major decision and is taken after a great deal of thought and discussion.
 Sadly, the troubles of an applicant don’t end here.
 In fact, for those who decide in the affirmative, plethora of challenges and impediments await.
 It’s like a Pandora’s box, better not opened!

 That being said, every academic year candidates overcome obstacles and engage in the pursuit of fulfilling their aspirations.
 They do whatever needs to done and do it to the best of their abilities.
 They seek assistance from seniors, guidance from faculty and counsel from their peers.

-Formalities like what needs to be done and how it needs to be done is usually figured out, as is mostly the case with law students, by indulging in the process first hand.
+Formalities like what needs to be done and how it needs to be done are usually figured out, as is mostly the case with law students, by indulging in the process first hand.

 When the ordeal ends, most candidates are content with the outcome.
 Some, however, lament the lack of support and feel that they could have secured admission in a better university (or their most preferred university) if only they had a clearer picture of how to indulge in the application process.

 This article aims to provide LL.M. aspirants with a frame of reference.
 A consolidated step-by-step guide so that one need not scamper around for each and everything.
 The application process is indeed gruelling; it can nonetheless, by following the steps listed, be carried out surgically.

 Step 1 – Commencement